wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.5.1 =
+BGMP 1.5.1 increases the WordPress version requirement to 3.1.

 = 1.5 =
 BGMP 1.5 adds support for categorizing placemarks and creating maps on different pages that display different categories.